aschimmichanga/QuantcastLogProcessor/README.md

 -----

 ## Functionality
 This program processes the log file and returns the most active cookie for specified day, given a cookie log file.
-The most active cookie as one seen in the log the most times during a given day.
+The most active cookie is the one seen in the log the most times during a given day.
 If multiple cookies meet that criteria, all of them are returned.
+Note: The log file is always the file cookie_log.csv, so name the log file cookie_log.csv before running the program.

 Each cookie in the cookie log file is in the following format: cookie,timestamp